Updated April 24, 2026

 Careers Similar to Medical Laboratory Technician

-These careers require similar 2-year training and offer comparable entry into health care diagnostics and patient care support roles.
+These careers require similar associate-level training and work in health care settings with comparable patient interaction levels.

 OccupationMedian SalaryTraining Time